proinsias/proinsias.github.io/_posts/2025/2025-12-17-stoicism-and-the-pursuit-of-a-good-life.md

     - politics
     - productivity
 ---

+<small>**tl;dr** Stoicism emphasizes focusing on the controllable aspects of our lives and accepting the uncontrollable.
+Applying this philosophy can help us in our pursuit of a good life.</small>

 Given my first name,
 it's probably not surprising that I am familiar with the Serenity Prayer: